 Secure node state storage

 Tailscale node state contains node keys and other sensitive data necessary for identifying the device to your Tailscale network (known as a tailnet) and for encrypting and decrypting traffic to other devices on the tailnet.
-This document provides instructions on how to configure Tailscale to encrypt this node state.
+This document covers how Tailscale encrypts the node state and how to opt out.

 Why it matters

-Enabling secure node state storage can help protect against a malicious actor copying node state from one device to another, effectively cloning the node.
-By using platform-specific capabilities, Tailscale ensures node state is encrypted at rest, making theft from disk and node cloning harder.
+Secure node state storage can help protect against a malicious actor copying node state from one device to another, effectively cloning the node.
+By using platform-specific capabilities, Tailscale ensures node state encrypts at rest, making theft from disk and node cloning more difficult.

 Platform support